0%

 • It is used as a foil.

-• Aluminium powder serves as pigments in paints.
+• Aluminium powder serves as a pigment in paints.

 Copper

-After removing impurities, it is processed electrolytically to get the purest metal.
+After removing impurities, the metal is processed electrolytically to achieve the purest form.
 This metal is almost indestructible.
 Copper scrap can be processed to get the original copper.

 Properties of Copper